EPOC's clean up strategy is closely tied to its general class

 be immediately jumped to if a leave occurs.
 The trap harness is set using the

-and TRAPD
+TRAP and TRAPD macros.

 Leaves are raised through calling functions provided by the

-System Static Functions API User
+System Static Functions API User class, principally

-.
+User::Leave().
 Many system functions can result in leaves.

 Leaves may also be raised in user code.